patrickvorgers/Home-Assistant-Import-Energy-Data/Datasources/README.md

 - **Flexible file selection**:<br>
   Supports importing one or multiple CSV files, including the use of wildcard patterns (e.g., "data/*.csv") to process batches of files.
 - **Database compatibility**:<br>
-  Operates with both local SQLite databases and MariaDB servers.
+  Operates with SQLite, MariaDB, and PostgreSQL databases.
 - **Safe and repeatable import**:<br>
   Designed to handle repeated imports while keeping the data current.
 The data is imported into a "temporary" working table.

 ### Tooling
 - MySQL python library `pip install mysql-connector-python`
+- PostgreSQL python library `pip install psycopg2-binary`

 ### Usage instructions
 - **CSV file preparation**:<br>